 "When Ms. Coffey asks the reason for a hysterectomy, she said that women usually answer by saying that they are bleeding.
 "But bleeding is just a symptom, not a disease, and you need to know the cause," she cautioned, "We tell women how to get the most basic evaluation..."

-Most people have heard of hemophilia, but there are a lot of other more common bleeding disorders, and many of them have menorrhagia as a symptom.
-The National Hemophilia Foundation estimates that up to 3% of the population may have von Willebrand disease, an inherited bleeding disorder.
-The Foundation recommends that before considering invasive surgery for a woman with abnormal uterine bleeding, physicians should first rule out bleeding disorders.
+Most people have heard of hemophilia, but there are other more common bleeding disorders, and many have menorrhagia as a symptom.
+Up to 1% of the population may be affected by von Willebrand disease, an inherited bleeding disorder.
 Symptoms of von Willebrand disease include heavy and prolonged menstrual period bleeding, prolonged and frequent nosebleeds, easy bruising, and bleeding with toothbrushing or after dental or other surgery.
-According to the U.S. Centers for Disease Control and Prevention, about 5% (approximately 28,000 women per year) of hysterectomies are performed due to excessive uterine bleeding--bleeding the experts at the National Hemophilia Foundation feel may, in many cases, be caused by von Willebrand disease or other bleeding disorders.

-Idiopathic Thrombocytopenic Purpura (ITP): ITP symptoms include bruising, nose bleeds (epistaxis), petechiae and bleeding gums.
+Idiopathic Thrombocytopenic Purpura (ITP) is another bleeding disorder that has excessive menstrual bleeding as a feature.
+ITP symptoms include bruising, nose bleeds (epistaxis), petechiae and bleeding gums.
 Other symptoms include mucosal bleeding, hematuria (blood in the urine), or excessive menstrual bleeding.

 Information on bleeding disorders may be found at the Online Inheritance in Man database at the U.S. National Institute of Health's Web site.
 If you enter "menstrual bleeding" or "menorrhagia" in their search criteria, quite a few genetic disorders crop up including: